Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 with $r$ the dimension of the vector bundle.

-The index of the Rarita-Schwinger operator is also of interest in the computation of anomalies.
-Now we have to be careful because ghost fields are needed in order to remove unphysical degrees of freedom.
+The analysis of anomalies also involves the calculation of the index of the Rarita-Schwinger operator.
+Here we have to be careful, however, because ghost fields are needed in order to remove unphysical degrees of freedom.
 The constraint